Acute Schmörl node

 Active, sports loving child with 3 weeks of back pain.
 Otherwise well with normal CRP and white cell count.
 No fever.

 0 images remaining

-Herniation of disc material into the superior endplate of L1 with marked surrounding bone marrow oedema but no involvement of the T12 endplate and no disc desiccation or oedema.
+Herniation of disk material into the superior endplate of L1 with marked surrounding bone marrow edema but no involvement of the T12 endplate and no disk desiccation or edema.

 Major differential in this case is endplate osteomyelitis but no T12 involvement.
 L1 endplate cortex otherwise intact.
-Follow-up after 12 weeks of rest (no sport) showed dramatic resolution of the bone marrow oedema.
+Follow-up after 12 weeks of rest (no sport) showed dramatic resolution of the bone marrow edema.

 - Fahey V, et al. The pathogenesis of Schmorl's nodes in reaction to acute trauma.
 An autopsy study.
 Spine 1998;23(21):2272-5.